cduvallet/cduvallet.github.io/_posts/2022-12-26-team-building-lessons.md

 Another easy way to build a positive and collaborative culture is to bake your team's values into standard onboarding tasks.
 Preparing a plan for new hires' first 30, 60, and 90 days of their job is great, but realistically you only need a plan for the first 2-4 weeks.
 After that, things will have probably changed enough either with the company or with the new hire figuring out where they fit in their new role that a new path will have become clear.
-Instead, putting in effort to create standardized and intentional onboarding tasks that immediately ask new hires to put your team's core values into practice is a great use of energy that has more impact than individualized long-term planning.
+Instead, putting in effort to create standardized and intentional onboarding tasks that immediately ask new hires to put your team's core values into practice is a great use of energy that may have more impact than individualized long-term planning.

 On our team, onboarding involves two core activities: meeting a lot of people and making a plot.
 When we set up intro meetings for new hires, we intentionally go for a broader circle than the individuals they'll be working with directly.